 Yesterday we had a strange experience; whilst throwing the trash in the bin the good wife notice five large bags of shelled pecan nuts; they were totally mouldy and obviously inedible.

 By humans that is; she brought them home and I tossed them into the worm farms.
-We considered giving them to the hens but decided they definitely didn't constitute best chicken food; the possibility of aflatoxin was readily high, but I doubt it would affect the wonder of worm farms.
+We considered giving them to the hens but decided they definitely didn't constitute best chicken feed; the possibility of aflatoxin was reasonably high, but I doubt it would affect the wonder of worm farms.

 My real point is don't buy shelled nuts unless they've been vacuum packed; the useful oils are oxidised very quickly and they go mouldy.
 Aflatoxin is a potent cause of liver cancer.